Mental Health Facilities Salinas, CA

 Natividad Medical Center

 Natividad Medical Center is a mental health clinic in Salinas, California, located at 1441 Constitution Boulevard, 93906.
 Natividad Medical Center offers hospital inpatient treatment.
-Natividad Medical Center provides activity therapy, group therapy and individual psychotherapy to seniors 65 or older, adults and young adults.
+Natividad Medical Center provides psychotropic medication, activity therapy and group therapy to young adults, adults and seniors 65 or older.

 Learn More